Is a Correction Looming Ahead for AT&T Inc. (T)

 T’s Market Performance

-T stocks went down by -1.41% for the week, with a monthly jump of 0.17% and a quarterly performance of 0.43%, while its annual performance rate touched 0.50%.
-The volatility ratio for the week stands at 1.03% while the volatility levels for the past 30 days are set at 1.45% for AT&T Inc..
-The simple moving average for the period of the last 20 days is -0.56% for T stocks with a simple moving average of 2.91% for the last 200 days.
+T stocks went down by -0.30% for the week, with a monthly drop of -0.66% and a quarterly performance of 2.25%, while its annual performance rate touched -0.70%.
+The volatility ratio for the week stands at 0.98% while the volatility levels for the past 30 days are set at 1.23% for AT&T Inc..
+The simple moving average for the period of the last 20 days is -0.81% for T stocks with a simple moving average of 2.58% for the last 200 days.

 Analysts’ Opinion of T